BDC Hamburger Icon

 Ooma

-Ooma boasts a user-friendly implementation and onboarding process that is notably simpler than many of its rivals’.
-Preconfigured IP phones can expedite the setup, especially for smaller teams; users can enjoy a hassle-free configuration by importing details of up to 20 VoIP phones using a CSV template in the Ooma Office portal.
-With a turnaround time as short as 24 hours post-purchase for hardware configuration and shipping, businesses can hit the ground running.
+Ooma boasts a user-friendly implementation and onboarding process that is notably simpler than what is offered by many of its rivals.
+Preconfigured IP phones can expedite the setup, especially for smaller teams; users can enjoy a hassle-free configuration by importing details of up to 20 VoIP phones using a comma-separated values file template in the Ooma Office portal.
+With a turnaround time as short as three business days post-purchase for hardware configuration and shipping, businesses can hit the ground running.

 Softphone apps for mobile and desktop devices are also available through Ooma.
 Most users can manage implementation within 20 minutes with help from Ooma’s Express Setup Assistant.
 This three-step wizard makes it a breeze to add users and configure accounts.
 We appreciate the simplicity of the system, which allows most businesses to handle the installation without external assistance.
 Though Ooma may not offer as many training resources as other vendors, its intuitive features, paired with comprehensive how-to guides and visual tutorials, make extensive training less essential.